dustinpfister/blog_posts/_posts/threejs-camera-move.md

 layout: post
 categories: three.js
 id: 582
-updated: 2021-06-16 15:59:44
+updated: 2021-06-16 16:03:51
-version: 1.23
+version: 1.24
 ---

-Every now and then I like to play around with [threejs](https://threejs.org/) a little, it is a fun project to work with and life is short after all.
+Every now and then I like to play around with [threejs](https://threejs.org/) a little, it is a fun project to work with and life is short after all, so having some fun with threejs now and then is called for.
 One thing that is fun is working out expressions for handing the movement of a [camera](/2018/04/06/threejs-camera/) in a scene such as the [perspective camera](/2018/04/07/threejs-camera-perspective/) which is the one I typically use in most projects thus far.

+There are all kinds of ways to go about moving a camera such as having the position of the camera move around an object in a circular pattern while having the camera look at an object in the center, and having this happen in the body of an animation loop method. then there is also having the position and rotation of a camera be subject to events, so I can control the camera with my mouse and or keyboard which is nice when I am working on a project and I would like to see how things look from all kinds of different perspectives.

 So in this post I will be writing about some threejs examples that have to do with using the position and rotation properties of an instance of a camera along with some javaScript expressions as a way to move a camera around in a scene.
 What applies for a camera will also apply to just about anything in three.js that inherits from the [Object3d](/2018/04/23/threejs-object32/) class.